Quiet Fire

 VII.
 Teaching and Transmission

 Quiet Fire can be taught, but not as a checklist.
-It’s closer to musicianship than to troubleshooting.
+When we view our studio tools as instruments we move closer to musicianship than to troubleshooting.
 Training programs might look like this:

-Reference fasting: work two hours without any reference; then bring one (and only one) track in to calibrate perspective.
+Reference fasting: work two hours without any reference; then bring one devastatingly good reference track in to calibrate perspective.

-Silence lab: sit in rooms at different noise floors; note when attention improves or degrades.
+Silence lab: sit in rooms at different noise floors; identify and attune yourself to changing environments; note when attention improves or degrades.
 Optimize the ecology rather than buying another plug-in.

 Ethical dialogues: practice articulating why you refused a request, or why you left an imperfection in.
 Ethics clarified in language become ethics you can hold under pressure.